pointless-lang/pointless/README.md

 - Syntax consolidation and updates
-- Better error messages with location information for incorrect types
-- (showing where in the code the incorrect type came from)
+- Better error messages with location information for incorrect types (showing where in the code the incorrect type came from)
 - Explicit exports for multi-file projects
 - Expanded standard library
-- Try / Catch error handling mechanism
+- Try / catch error handling mechanism
-- Labels support for objects
+- Support for labeled objects

 #### Implementation updates: